ji-one/OS/README.md

 </details>
 <details>
     <summary>No.1 System call</summary>
- : make system call that returns the value of a counter which is incremented every time any process calls the read() system      call. and user program for testing
+ : 1. make system call that returns the value of a counter which is incremented every time any process calls the read() system      call.
+   2. make user program for testing

 </details>